Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 where $\epsilon^h_{{\bf k}n}$ are real-valued coefficients.
-Given any parameterization of $\hat{H}^h$, we determine the ensemble density operator $\hat{\rho}^h$ at temperature $\tau_e$ by \eq{eq:gas}, which therefore also becomes diagonal in the Hilbert space spanned by $\ket{\phi_{{\bf k}n}}$.
-However, it is important to note that contrary to \eq{eq:H_g}, we make no assumptions about the coefficients $\epsilon^h_{{\bf k}n}$, while at the same time we are not considering them variational degrees of freedom.
+Given any parameterization of $\hat{H}^h$, we determine the ensemble density operator $\hat{\rho}^h$ at temperature $\tau_e$ by \eq{eq:gas}, which therefore also becomes diagonal in the basis $\ket{\psi^h_{{\bf k}n}}$.
+However, it is important to note that contrary to \eq{eq:H_g}, we make no assumptions about the coefficients $\epsilon^h_{{\bf k}n}$, while at the same time not considering them as variational degrees of freedom.

-Our aim is to devise a variational framework whose ground-state DM can be described by \eq{eq:rhosref}.
-For this purpose, we start by making an ansatz for a DM composed of two contributions $\hat{\rho}^l$ and $\hat{\rho}^h$, with distinct diagonal representations
+Our aim is to devise a variational framework whose equilibrium DM can be described by \eq{eq:rhosref}.
+For this purpose, we decompose each Bloch-wave component of the DM $\hat{\rho}_{\bf k}$ into two contributions $\hat{\rho}^l_{\bf k}$ and $\hat{\rho}^h_{\bf k}$, with distinct diagonal representations